Fazakerley railway station

-Fazakerley railway station is a railway station in Fazakerley, Liverpool, England.
-It is situated on the Headbolt Lane branch of the Northern Line of the Merseyrail network.
+Fazakerley railway station serves the suburb of Fazakerley, in Liverpool, Merseyside, England.
+It is a stop on the branch of the Northern Line on the Merseyrail network.

 History

-The Liverpool and Bury Railway (L&BR) was authorised in 1845, but while it was under construction, the L&BR amalgamated with the Manchester and Leeds Railway (M&LR) in 1846, and the M&LR in turn was renamed the Lancashire and Yorkshire Railway in 1847.
+The Liverpool and Bury Railway (L&BR) was authorised in 1845 but, while it was under construction, the L&BR amalgamated with the Manchester and Leeds Railway (M&LR) in 1846; the M&LR in turn was renamed the Lancashire and Yorkshire Railway in 1847.
 The line opened on 20 November 1848; one of the original stations was Simonswood.
-This station was renamed twice: it had become Aintree by 1850, and in March 1860 it took its present name Fazakerley to avoid confusion with the nearby station on a different line, which had opened in 1849.
+This station was renamed twice: it had become Aintree by 1850 and it took its present name Fazakerley in March 1860 to avoid confusion with the nearby station on a different line, which had opened in 1849.